utkarshpratap2002/learnedinDITISS/fcn-docs/day4/day4.md

-We know that Transport layer handles the reliablity and it is basically composed of **Flow control**, as it control data using start and stop bits.
-And we learned UDP and TCP, where it was quite obvious that UDP is fast but not reliable.

 ### Port

 Port ranges from **1 - 65535**.
 When you type a webiste link, https://google.com, there is file transfer from the google takes place, the packaging of data from the google sends it on a particular port.